Eddie Drummond

-Edward Matthew Drummond (born April 12, 1980) is a former American football wide receiver and return specialist.
-He was signed by the Detroit Lions as an undrafted free agent in 2002.
-He played college football at Penn State.
+Edward Matthew Drummond (born April 12, 1980) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was signed by the Detroit Lions as an undrafted free agent in 2002.

-A Pro Bowl selection with the Lions in 2004, Drummond has also been a member of the Kansas City Chiefs, Pittsburgh Steelers and Las Vegas Locomotives.
+A Pro Bowl selection with the Lions in 2004, Drummond was also a member of the Kansas City Chiefs, Pittsburgh Steelers and Las Vegas Locomotives.

-Early years
+Early life

 Drummond attended the Linsly School in Wheeling, West Virginia and was a letterman in football and track.

 College career

 Although recruited by Joe Paterno as a running back, Drummond would spend his time at Penn State switching between tailback and wide receiver.
 He finished his collegiate career with 71 receptions for 1,132 yards and five touchdowns and rushed the ball 40 times for 272 yards and one touchdown.
 He caught the attention of pro scouts when he finished the 2001 Blue–Gray Football Classic as the second leading rusher with 26 yards rushing on eight carries.